Vinncz/final-5/OOAD/README.md

     - Documentation ensures the system's longevity and value even when the original developers move on.

+ㅤ

 Types of Documentation:

-- **System Documentation**: that assists programmers/analyst to build and maintain the system
-- **User Documentation**: that assists users on how to operate the system; as most of them will not read the manual before using the system.

-- **Reference Documents**: tell operators on how to perform a specific tasks.
+- **Reference Documents**: tell users on how to perform a SPECIFIC tasks.
+(Focuses on simple, often singular, little things)

-- **Procedure Manuals**: describes how to perorm business tasks; and where each procedure entails multiple tasks
+- **Procedure Manuals**: describes how to perorm business tasks; and where each procedure entails multiple tasks.(Focuses on the broader how-to)

 - **Tutorials**: teach people on how to use specific components of a system.
+(Broadest of them all, often using video as the format)

+ㅤ

 Structure of a Documentation:
 1. Develop a set of navigation controls that spans different topics of documentation.